telekom-mms/sectpmctl/README.md

 ### Authorized policies

-The current implementation doesn't need authorized policies. a future release could implement them to do advanced updates without the need for a recovery key.
+A future release could implement authorized policies for advanced features:

+- easy TPM and Secure Boot updates
+- sealing to PCR 7 + PCR 4 and / or PCR 0

 ## Bugs and problems found